 The CAS-or its designee-is not responsible for lost or destroyed examinations.
 In the case where an examination is lost or destroyed, the examination fee will be refunded.
-The CAS and other organizations that jointly administer and/or jointly sponsor CAS Examinations will assume no other obligation and candidates must take the examinations with this knowledge.
-The only exception to this policy is for the paper-and-pencil version of multiple-choice Exams 1/P, 2/FM, 3F/MFE, and 4/C. Whenever reasonably possible, Preliminary Actuarial Examinations/SOA will make use of a candidate's examination book to reconstruct the answers selected by the candidate.
-Therefore, candidates may wish to circle or otherwise clearly indicate their answer choices in the examination books.
-However, additional time in the examination period will not be given for candidates to do this.
-If a candidate receives a passing grade as a result of the review of the examination book, the examination fee will not be refunded.
+The CAS and its designees will assume no other obligation and candidates must take the examinations with this knowledge.
 For Online Courses 1/CA1 and 2/CA2 that are administered by The Institutes, the policy of The Institutes will apply.

-C. Grades and Accreditation
+Examination Rules - Grades and Accreditation